-Kick things off by having a conversation with your future mother-in-law about anything you should know about her son or daughter that you may not know already.
+Kick things off by having a conversation with your future mother-in-law about anything you should know about her child that you may not know already.
 She may be able to tell you some funny stories from childhood that you've never heard before, and those are generally the hilarious tales that you'll never let your soon-to-be spouse forget.

 How Do I Deal With Them When Hangry?

 You may not have experienced your significant other being truly hangry just yet, but mom probably has.
 Everyone could use a little info booster on how to pick someone out of a hangry mood.
 Salty or sweet, what snack will do the trick?

 You Know I'm Not Pushing You Out of Their Life

 You Can Be In Charge of Certain Holidays

 Holidays can be a point of contention, especially as a couple is bringing two families together.
 If there are some traditional holidays that your future MIL likes to host, let her know you'd still like to do them at her house.
 Then, you and your spouse can pick up any holidays that she doesn't feel strongly about.

 We'll Talk Kids When We're Ready

 While it may be uncomfortable, this is an important ground rule to set.
 Since there's a ring on your finger, your future mother-in-law may already be riding the kid train.
 Let her know that you'll open up the gates for baby talk when you and your partner are ready.

 Say it again and again: She'll always be your partner's mom, and there are certain things and roles that only a mother can do and fill.
 You're not trying to replace her in any way.